-A public amenities building is currently available at Melrose Park, which is proposed to be demolished as part of the proposed works.
-These facilities are dated and are in need of replacement as they no longer suit the user requirements.
-Melrose Park is used by a large number of people annually, and, in the absence of a new facility, members of the public will have to either continue to have limited access to public toilets and changerooms or will require ongoing use of the existing substandard facilities.
+Public amenities are available to the site, which includes those within the existing sports pavilion comprising changerooms and toilets, and the small toilet block to the northwest.
+These facilities are dated and in need of upgrade and expansion to suit the user requirements of Sarvaas Park.
+Sarvaas Park is used by a large number of people annually and, in the absence of a new facility, members of the public will have to either continue to have limited access to public toilets and changerooms or will require ongoing use of the existing undersized facilities.

-An alternative option could be to construct new public amenities facilities elsewhere in the city at a different location, however this is not preferred as it will not cater for the needs of users of Melrose Park.
+An alternative option could be to construct new public amenities facilities elsewhere in the city at a different location, however this is not preferred as it will not cater for the needs of the users of Sarvaas Park.